bitextor/monocleaner/README.md

 Sentences considered to have obvious poor fluency are tagged with a 0.

 Although a training tool (`monocleaner-train`) is provided, you may want to use the available ready-to-use language packages.
-Please, visit https://github.com/bitextor/monocleaner-data/releases/latest or use `./utils/download-pack.sh` to download the latest language packages.
+Please, visit https://github.com/bitextor/monocleaner-data/releases/latest or use `monocleaner-download` to download the latest language packages.

 ## Citation